 Investigation of the public records fails to reveal any arm's length transactions involving the subject property within five years of the date of valuation.
-The appraiser has not discovered any evidence indicating that the subject property is currently offered for sale.
+The subject property is considered excess land by the Arizona Department of Transportation and is being offered for sale with a minimum bid of \$688,800.